innewoat/VulkanLearning/VulkanTest/README.md

 And stay in this directory, run     `out/bin/template` or `bash run template`, the result picture will be saved in `out/pic/headless.ppm`.

-For the relative path, you shouldn't `cd out\bin`.
+For the relative path, you shouldn't `cd out/bin`.
 It will make the program miss the shader file.